jonasmueler/Glacier_Movement_Prediction/README.md

 ```
 singularity exec --nv --bind <path to repo that should be bounded to container>,`pwd` deeplearning.sif python3 <path to script> --timer_repetitions 10000 --gpu
 ```
+In order to train the models three folders were created /LSTM, /unet, /convLSTM.
+With the LSTMTrain.py and lstmAttentionTrain.py files in the LSTM folder hyperaparemeters can be specified and the model training can be started (on GPU with Cuda).
+Note that the scripts use the weights and biases tool, which is a free tool to monitor training progress in real time in a browser application.
+If weights and biases should be used, then a account has to be created and registered in the used environemnt, if not the wandb argument can be set to false in the trainLoop function.
+The same procedure can be applied to convLSTMTrain.py in the convLSTM, and train.py in the unet directory.
+The models are saved in a created subdirectory /models, where also a csv file is stored with the train and validation losses.

+### Testset performance